jupyter-lsp/jupyterlab-lsp/.github/ISSUE_TEMPLATE/bug_report.md

 To learn how to open the developer tools in your browser: https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools#How_to_open_the_devtools_in_your_browser
-If too many messagess accumulated after many hours of working in JupyterLab, consider refreshing the window and then reproducing the bug to reduce the noise in the logs.
+If too many messages accumulated after many hours of working in JupyterLab, consider refreshing the window and then reproducing the bug to reduce the noise in the logs.

 </pre>